 We make beans often in our house, they are essentially a staple of our diet.
 They can be used for so many GREAT recipes, and they can also be a quick & easy way to bring a dish to pass – whether for church or something else.

 I used to make them in my crock pot – and I also used to use the stove.
 Though I admit … I wasn’t ever too excited to make them when the summer and hot weather rolls around because the house would heat up something fierce.

-Now that we have an Instant Pot (and have since January), it cooks our beans in 30 minutes – that doesn’t include the pot coming up and coming down from pressure.
-I don’t MISS that crock pot at all, they have all been put away and my cabinets have been free for more space to use as I like.
+Now that we have an Instant Pot it cooks our beans in 30 minutes – that doesn’t include the pot coming up and coming down from pressure.
+I don’t miss that crock pot at all, they have all been put away and my cabinets have been free for more space to use as I like.